qsyed/jenkins_CI_CD/README.md

 <br>

 > 2. The second thing you need is a second server in a private subnet. this will rpresent different stages such as dev, pre-production, and production.
-Again install the right softwares and dependencies
+Again install the right softwares and dependencies:

 <br>

 **All these command can be provided as UserData when starting up your Ec2 instances**